vslee/CoinbaseExchange.NET/README.md

 # GDAX/CoinbaseExchange.NET

-A C# wrapper around the GDAX/Coinbase exchange API
+A C# wrapper around the GDAX/Coinbase exchange API.
 This is a fork of https://github.com/sefbkn/CoinbaseExchange.NET with some improvements I made

-If you are starting a new project interfacing with GDAX, I recommend checking out https://github.com/dougdellolio/gdax-csharp - it appears to be the most actively maintained library.
+If you are starting a new project interfacing with GDAX, I recommend checking out https://github.com/dougdellolio/gdax-csharp  and https://github.com/jjxtra/ExchangeSharp - they appear to be the most actively maintained libraries.
 I will continue to make minor fixes to this library but it is not actively maintained.

 ## Dependencies